Villanova drubs DePaul in Big East opener

 The Wildcats stormed out to an 18-6 lead.
 DiVincenzo hit a pair of 3-pointers during the hot start.

+Brunson helped Villanova answer the challenge by scoring 10 of his 12 first-half points during the final eight minutes of the half.
+The Wildcats led 48-33 at halftime.

+“Jalen is the consummate Villanova guard,” Wright said of his junior star.
+“Probably more than any guard we have ever had -- Kyle Lowry was the same way -- he controls the tempo of the game.
+When he wants to go fast, he can go fast.
+When he gets out in transition, he out-runs people with the ball.
+He’s a tremendous weapon for us and is a great leader for us, too.”

-Villanova opened the second half with a 15-5 run, capped by a layup by DiVincenzo that pushed the Wildcats’ lead to 63-38.
-Villanova hit six of its first seven 3-pointers in the second half and was never seriously threatened.
+Villanova opened the second half with a 15-5 run, capped by a DiVincenzo layup that pushed the Wildcats’ lead to 63-38.
+Villanova hit six of its first seven 3-pointers in the second half and was never seriously threatened down the stretch.

 The Wildcats are off to a 13-0 start for the second straight season.